wlchin/pycdr/docs/example_analysis.rst

 Introduction
 ------------

-Here, we analyse the a subset of the human peripheral blood dataset provided in Kang et al [#fn1]_.
-This is a monocyte subset of a dataset of human peripheral blood cells, divided into an interferon-beta stimulated vs treatment naive population.
+Here, we analyse a subset of the human peripheral blood dataset provided in Kang et al [#fn1]_.
+This is a CD14 monocyte dataset, divided into an interferon-beta stimulated vs. treatment naive population.
 We first download the dataset from the github repository:

 .. code-block:: shell

 	! wget https://github.com/wlchin/CDR_workflows/raw/main/monocytes/resources/raw_monocyte_CD14.h5ad

-Data preprocessing
+Data pre-processing
 ------------------

-After loading the dataset, we implement several preprocessing steps: filtering, log-transform, and scaling step prior to running CDR-g.
+After loading the dataset, we implement several pre-processing steps: filtering, a log-transform, and scaling prior to running CDR-g.

 .. code-block:: python